-Naturally, Sunrise can help you at this difficult time by calmly and clearly explaining the options available to you.
-We have helped many thousands of families who have faced exactly this sort of crisis in the past.
-So, however big the challenges you face may seem, you can be certain that we will have already seen – and tackled – similar challenges in the past.
+Sunrise can help you at this difficult time by calmly and clearly explaining the options available to you.
+We have helped many thousands of families who have faced this exact situation in the past.
+So, however big the challenges you face may seem, you can be certain that we will have already seen – and tackled – similar situations in the past.

 Once you’ve made that first phone call to Sunrise, you can stop feeling anxious or guilty and start planning for a brand new stage in life for you and your loved ones.

-Very often, families find they’ve been aching to talk to each other about the issue of care for years.
+Very often, families find they’ve been wanting to talk to each other about the issue of care for years.

 Starting the conversation is the difficult part.
 Begin by finding a topic which enables you to bring up the subject naturally.
 Think carefully about whether or not you’ve noticed changes in life.
 These can sometimes be quite difficult to spot as they can occur slowly over time and people simply get used to dealing with them.
 This is in no way a comprehensive list.
 But ask yourself if any of these observations ring true:

 If you’re finding it difficult to start a conversation about care, every Sunrise care home has a Director of Community Relations who will be able to advise you.
 We have helped thousands of families to tackle this difficult subject over the years.
 We can help you too.
-Simply contact your local Sunrise.
+Simply contact your local Sunrise care home.